 “According to Forrester Research, 66 percent of online adults in the U.S. said that valuing their time is the most important thing a company can do to provide them with a good online customer experience,” Ozdoruk remarked.
 “Businesses can grow their revenue by as much as eight percent above the competition when they improve the customer service experience.”

-Further, 32 percent of those respondents had done so several times; 61 percent want a fast resolution and 44 percent hate waiting for a response.
+Further, 32 percent of those respondents had done so several times; 61 percent wanted a fast resolution, and 44 percent hated waiting for a response.

 Personalization